 Bude Sea Pool is set in the rocks at the town’s centrally-located, Summerleaze Beach, providing a safe sea environment with its part natural, part man-made structure – making it especially ideal for children.
 Free and open all year, the tidal pool is seasonally manned (depending on the conditions) and deck chair hire is also handily available.

 Stacked with seaside spoils, Bude’s beaches are a particular highlight.
-Crooklets presents a wide golden expanse of sand and rock pools, while Northcott Mouth Beach is equally as stunning, offering rock pools, a stream and fine soft sands.
+Surfers’ favourite, Crooklets Beach presents a wide golden expanse of sand and rock pools alongside beach hut hire, a play area, café, showers and skate park (it's also home to the famous Christmas Day swim for those brave bathers); while dog-friendly Northcott Mouth Beach is equally as stunning, offering rock pools, a stream, and fine soft sands connecting Crooklets and Duckpool.

-Hit the ocean or canal (or nearby Tamar Lakes Country Park) for the energised likes of surfing, rowing, coasteering, canoeing, kayaking, sailing and stand up paddle boarding, or opt for a different on-the-water adventure with a trip to offshore playground, Lundy Island.
+Hit the ocean or Bude Canal for the energised likes of surfing, rowing, coasteering, canoeing, kayaking, sailing and stand up paddle boarding, or opt for a different on-the-water adventure with a trip to offshore playground, Lundy Island.

-A year-round schedule sees everyone from food and film lovers to music and cinema fans satisfied as Bude continues to gain repute for its event and festival scene.
+A year-round schedule sees everyone from food and film lovers to music and cinema fans satisfied as Bude continues to gain repute for its events and festival scene.